Removing duplicate computer systems from the CMDB

 Update BMC_HostedAccessPoint and BMC_HostedSystemComponents classes to revert changes to the Cascade Delete option.

-You can use the CMDBDRIVER to delete duplicate records or set setMarkAsDeleted field value to Yes in bulk.
+Alternatively - instead of updating these relationship class definitions temporarily, you can use the CMDBDRIVER to delete duplicate CI's.
+Deleting CI's with CMDBDRIVER also removes weak relationships in the process.
 For more information on using CMDBDRIVER see the knowledge article, Cleaning duplicate CMDB CIs in bulk.

 Linking current discovered hosts to the correct computer system in the golden dataset